kernelci/kernelci-project/kernelci.org/content/en/docs/bisection/bisection.md

   - Revert the found commit in-place and check that it does pass 3 times
   - When started manually, it's also possible to test each kernel iteration several times send an email report to a set of recipients
-- Semd an email report to a set of recipients determined from the breaking commit found
+- Send an email report to a set of recipients determined from the breaking commit found

 ### Where are the results?